 This doesn’t mean you’re resigned to paying a small fortune for your next rental car.

 Many of our usual tips and tricks for scoring a cheap rental car apply even in this crazy market.
-And with any luck, prices will come back down after this spring break travel surge.
+And with any luck, prices will come back down as rental car companies find ways to increase their car supplies.

 Here’s what you can do.